pab10edgar/FinalProjectSnakeGame-pt1/README.md

 The GameManager class handles the snake, wall, and food book-keeping.
 Takes in a text file as a constructor.
 Handles parsing of text file and conversion of numbers by storing values in a ArrayList to create representation of board.
 Contains methods that generate food, control snake, and update board state.

 <i>GameManagerTester.java</i><br>
+The GameManagerTester class checks Snake game functionality.
+Loops through hard-coded values to move snake and utilizes methods in GameManager to print out string representation of board and its objects contained within.

 <h4>ALGORITHM DETAILS:</h4>